CHamat96/will-it-emo-night/README.md

 # Will It Emo Night?
-Use the Spotify API to search for a song &amp; display it's "Energy" and "Sadness" ratings to determine whether or not it would be suitable to play at an "Emo Night"
+Use the Spotify API to search for a song &amp; display it's "Sadness" and  ratings to determine whether or not it would be suitable to play at an "Emo Night"

 ## New Features
 * Users can Randomly generate a song & view its Sadness/Moshability ratings